I wanted to share my success story instead of typing bits of it over and over in multiple threads

 Everyone must be comfortable with the stakes.
 Think long term, and make sure they're reasonable enough so buddy doesn't blow his wad the first night and never return.

-At some point poll your players to see what stakes they're comfortable with.
-I didn't ask the new guys until after they attended the first few games, which were designed to win/lose about $20 over the night. $20 has been a sweet spot for years - it's a good place to start (since then we've increased the stakes a little since we've moved away from fixed limit).
+Poll your players individually to see what stakes they're comfortable with.
+My group of school friends ranged from nightly wins/losses of $20 to $250, and we settled on about $40, the median.
+The first few games, people brought $40, but they were designed so they'd win/lose about $20 over the night. $20 has been a sweet spot for years - it's a good place to start.

 Hope this helps your game.